homeserversltd/updates/README.md

 - `utils/checksummer.py`: Script to (re)generate checksums for all modules.
 - `utils/rollback.py`: Version rollback and management utilities.
 - `config/utils.sh`: Shared shell functions for update scripts.

+## Dependencies

+The updates system requires the following Python packages:
+- `requests`: For HTTP requests (used by adblock module)
+- `pathlib2`: For Python < 3.4 compatibility (if needed)

+All dependencies are managed through the virtual environment to ensure isolation from system packages.

 ## License